 Q: What are your plans or hopes for the future?

 Later this year, we have a line-up of fabulous shows where we will be exhibiting from the Best of Britannia show in Farringdon, London in October to the International Festive Fair in Angel Islington in December.
 We have also taken a pop-up shop over the Christmas and New Year period in Clerkenwell Green, London and have a number of retailers showing interest in ordering for their Autumn/Winter displays.
 Next year Crowns & Coronets will be launching its Wool Collection for 2-6 year old children, which will be made from 100% British wool, processed, spun, hand knitted and hand stitched in Britain.

-Browse the Crowns & Coronets collection in the From Britain With Love Shop.
+Find all the info you need to connect with Crowns & Coronets from the listing in our From Britain With Love Directory